reactjs/react.dev/content/docs/getting-started.md

 ### JavaScript Resources

-The React documentation assumes some familiarity with the JavaScript language.
+The React documentation assumes some familiarity with programming in the JavaScript language.
 You don't have to be an expert, but it's harder to learn both React and JavaScript at the same time.
 We recommend going through [this JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level.
 It will likely take you between 30 minutes and an hour but will help you feel more confident learning React.

 Whenever you get confused by something in JavaScript, [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [javascript.info](http://javascript.info/) are great websites to check.
 There are also [community support forums](/community/support.html) where you can ask for help.

+### Practical Tutorial

+If you prefer to learn by doing, check out our [practical tutorial](/tutorial/tutorial.html).
+In this tutorial, we build a tic-tac-toe game in React.
+You might be tempted to skip it because you're not building games -- but give it a chance.
+The techniques you'll learn in the tutorial are fundamental to building *any* React apps, and mastering it will give you a much deeper understanding.

 ### Main Concepts